Hollywood stars lead call for treaty to save world’s oceans as UN talks stall

 The oceans support all life on Earth.
 This week, you will decide their fate.
 You must finalise a strong Global Ocean Treaty here and now, at this final round of negotiations at the United Nations, or your grand promises and ambitious targets will be meaningless.
 We are hopeful, because you can do it if you choose to.

-Just two months ago, your governments agreed to protect 30 percent of the oceans by 2030, the 30x30 target.
+Just two months ago, your governments agreed to protect 30 per cent of the oceans by 2030, the 30x30 target.
 This target is the absolute minimum necessary to give the oceans a chance to recover, but it is already in jeopardy.

 Currently, it’s impossible to properly protect areas in international waters, meaning it’s practically impossible to deliver 30x30.
 That’s why we need a Global Ocean Treaty.